Pascile is a name that was brought to England

 but the family were originally from Pasci in Eure, Normandy

 through Robert, Earl of Leicester, at Much and Great Baddow.
 While the surname was firmly established in this are for many years, searching various rolls for the surname revealed a John Pascal in the Assize Rolls of Warwickshire

 in 1221, and a William Pascale in 1275 in the Subsidy Rolls

 Early History of the Pascile family

-This web page shows only a small excerpt of our Pascile research.Another 171 words (12 lines of text) are included under the topic Early Pascile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pascile research.Another 203 words (14 lines of text) covering the years 1361, 1333 and 1347 are included under the topic Early Pascile History in all our PDF Extended History products and printed products wherever possible.

 Pascile Spelling Variations

 in names were a common occurrence in the eras before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Pascile have been found, including Pascall, Paschall, Pascale, Pascal, Paschal, Pascoll and many more.

 Early Notables of the Pascile family (pre 1700)